pitchmuc/adobe-analytics-api-2.0/docs/main.md

   * emails : OPTIONAL : In case the recipient are not in the analytics interface.
   * groupIds : OPTIONAL : List of group ID to send the scheduled project to.

+* createAnnotation : Create an Annotation.
+  Arguments:
+  * name : REQUIRED : Name of the annotation
+  * dateRange : REQUIRED : Date range of the annotation to be used.
+      Example: 2022-04-19T00:00:00/2022-04-19T23:59:59
+  * rsid : REQUIRED : ReportSuite ID
+  * metricIds : OPTIONAL : List of metrics ID to be annotated
+  * filterIds : OPTIONAL : List of Segments ID to apply for annotation for context.
+  * dimensionObj : OPTIONAL : List of dimensions object specification:
+      {
+          componentType: "dimension"
+          dimensionType: "string"
+          id: "variables/product"
+          operator: "streq"
+          terms: ["unknown"]
+      }
+  * applyToAllReports : OPTIONAL : If the annotation apply to all ReportSuites.
+  * possible kwargs:
+  * colors: Color to be used, examples: "STANDARD1"
+  * shares: List of userId for sharing the annotation
+  * tags: List of tagIds to be applied
+  * favorite: boolean to set the annotation as favorite (false by default)
+  * approved: boolean to set the annotation as approved (false by default)

 ### Update methods

 * updateVirtualReportSuite : Updates a Virtual Report Suite based on a JSON-like dictionary (same structure as createVirtualReportSuite)